Watch Me Grow, Years 1 to 5

 5 Years Old

 Your child is becoming more independent at this age.
-She will be:
+He will be:

-1. Able to eat with a fork and spoon, and sometimes a table knife.
+1. Able to eat with a fork and spoon and sometimes use a table knife.

-3. Influenced by what you and others around her are eating – good role modeling is important!
+3. Influenced by what you and others are eating — good role modeling is important!

 4. Excited to help in the kitchen.
-She can help you rinse produce, stir ingredients and set the table.
+He can help you rinse produce, stir ingredients and set the table.

 Your child may Want to fit in with her friends and do more things on her own.